The Auburn Research and Technology Foundation (ARTF) Building opened in 2008.

 To learn more, visit: http://www.vcom.edu

-This all new 80,000 square foot health sciences research building will also house two units of East Alabama Medical Center, a free standing emergency department and an ambulatory surgery center with four surgical suites.
+This all new 80,000 square foot health sciences research building will house two units of East Alabama Medical Center, a free standing emergency department and an ambulatory surgery center with four surgical suites.
 It will create opportunities for internships and clinical research and will also house other health science and medical research units.
-Construction on this facility began in the Fall of 2019 and is expected to break ground in 2019.
+Construction on this facility began in the Fall of 2019 and is expected to be complete in the Fall of 2020.

 This 14,000 square foot center provides high quality childcare and development for the children of Auburn University employees, students and Research Park tenants.
-Owned by the Auburn Research and Technology Foundation, the center will be privately operated by uniquely qualified and experienced team.
-Ground was broken in the late Spring of 2018.
-The facility is expected to open in early 2019.
+Owned by the Auburn Research and Technology Foundation, the center is privately operated by Big Blue Marble Academy.